LeandroTheDev/protify/README.md

 - Download Games

 ### Considerations
-In some cases running a game using the steam works but using the protify maybe not work, i don't know why this happens, feel free to sugest new configurations and commands to improve the protify.
+In some cases running a game using the steam works but using the protify maybe not work, i don't know why this happens, feel free to [suggest](https://github.com/LeandroTheDev/protify/discussions/categories/ideas) new configurations and commands to improve the protify.

 In terminal log after starting the game/program you can simple click on the log you want to copy.